 Alcohol Use Disorder Treatment

 A person suffering from alcohol use disorder may have a very hard time quitting drinking without treatment.
-During the early stages of alcohol treatment, a medically-assisted detoxification (medical detox) helps an individual overcome their physical addiction to alcohol.
-Alcohol use disorder is a disease of the body, mind and spirit.
-A medical detox is merely the first step to overcoming alcohol use disorder.
+During the early stages of alcohol treatment, medically-assisted detoxification (medical detox) helps an individual overcome their physical addiction to alcohol.
+Alcohol use disorder is a disease of the body, mind, and spirit.
+Medical detox is merely the first step to overcoming alcohol use disorder.

 Most people’s experience with overcoming alcohol will differ, but the first step is often admitting that there is a problem.
 An individualized approach treats alcohol use disorder as it applies to each person.
-The trusted professionals at Swift River understand alcohol use disorder and the treatment required to beat it.
+The trusted professionals at Vertava Health of Massachusetts understand alcohol use disorder and the treatment required to beat it.
 There may not be a cure for AUD, but when it’s treated as a chronic illness there is hope to live a full life in recovery.

-Reach out to Swift River today to learn more about alcohol use disorder treatment.
+Reach out to Vertava Health of Massachusetts today to learn more about alcohol use disorder treatment.